 And then continues from there with the “You seem to have a dialect.”
 This would have gotten the same idea across that Taki was suddenly a girl.

 Visually, it’s as beautiful as ever – probably better even.
 The amount of detail you see in scenes have clearly gone up since Shinkai’s team expanded.
-Have a look the Tokyo skyline from 5cm that was produced 4 years before Your Name.
+Have a look the Tokyo skyline from 5cm that was produced over 10 years ago before Your Name!

 Then of course, you have the busy Shinjuku Station in Tokyo which isn’t the first time that has appeared in Shinkai’s works.